A woman holding her abdomen in pain, representing the global crisis of menstrual pain and the need for better medical research

 • Best Herbal Support: Curcumin, Pine Bark Extract, Peony, Vitex.

-3. Polycystic Ovary Syndrome (PCOS): Hormonal Dysfunction & Chronic Pain
+3. Polycystic Ovary Syndrome (PCOS/PMOS): Hormonal Dysfunction & Chronic Pain

 • Cause: Insulin resistance, ovarian cysts, and excess androgens.